vickynovlani/nops-docs/pages/ShareSave/nSwitch/essentials-overview.md

 ## Pre-Requisites ##
 Dy default, AWS has a soft limit of 50TB in gp3 EBS Volumes per region per account.
-Eceeding that limit with a migration through EventBridge will cause the migration to fail.
+Exceeding that limit with a migration through EventBridge will cause the migration to fail.

 ### Increasing EBS service quote ###
 To ensure migration from gp2 to gp3 is successful, we recommend using the AWS [Service Quota Console](https://console.aws.amazon.com/servicequotas/home) to request increases for your accounts.